Lake of the Dead: Production

 De dødes tjern was co-written and directed by Kåre Bergstrøm.
 The film itself is an adaption of Andre Bjerke’s 1942 novel of the same name.

 Release

 Critical response

 De dødes tjern remains relatively obscure outside its home country.
 Reviews of the film have been mostly positive, with critics praising the film's atmosphere, cinematography, and soundtrack.

 Author Barry Atkinson praised the film, stating that the film "benefits from eerie location work and Gunnar Sønstevold's ominous score."

 Legacy

 The success of De dødes tjern was a turning point in Norwegian cinema, becoming director Bergstrøm's breakthrough film.

-It was later nominated as the fourth-best film of all time in Norway in a test developed by Dagbladet in 1998, were 101 movie critics gave Norwegian movies points.
+It was later nominated as the fourth-best film of all time in Norway in a test developed by Dagbladet in 1998, where 101 movie critics gave Norwegian movies points.